NHSDigital/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 In both cases, you will need to investigate the conflicting consent and resolve it before the child can be vaccinated.

+1. Go to **Sessions** and find the session you’re looking for.
+Select it.
-1. From the **Children** tab of a session page, filter for **Has a refusal** then select **Conflicting consent**.
+2. In the **Children** tab for this session, filter for **Has a refusal** then select **Conflicting consent**.
-2. If you click on the child’s record and scroll down, you’ll see who has said what in their consent responses.
+3. If you click on the child’s record and scroll down, you’ll see who has said what in their consent responses.
-3. Click on the name of the parent whose consent you want to investigate.
+4. Click on the name of the parent whose consent you want to investigate.
 This opens their consent response, including their contact details.
-4. Contact the parent to discuss the conflicting consent.
+5. Contact the parent to discuss the conflicting consent.
-5. If the parent changes their consent decision when you speak to them, add their new response to the child record manually (see [Recording a new consent response](/guide/add-or-remove-consent.md)).
+6. If the parent changes their consent decision when you speak to them, add their new response to the child record manually (see [Recording a new consent response](/guide/add-or-remove-consent.md)).

 ## Investigating unknown parent contact details in consent response